scottyschup/ruby-curriculum/oo-design/inheritance.md

 (1) you are facing two different subclasses of the base class, and (2) the two subclasses have substantially different behavior.
 In short, don't use inheritance until it serves a purpose like keeping your code DRY or helping code organization.
+(Remember that the point of DRY is to minimize errors, speed up the debugging process and make your code easier to change or add to in the future.)